#DailyArtsMedicine – Engaging from Home

 The Royal Philharmonic Orchestra have videos, podcasts, quizzes and recordings for you to enjoy to at home including performances of Elgar’s Nimrod and Enigma Variations.

-The London Mozart Players upload new performances every day including behind the scenes interviews and content for the whole family.
+The London Mozart Players For the first twelve weeks of lockdown, LMP uploaded new performances each day including behind the scenes interviews and content for the whole family, all of which are still available to view.

 The Orchestra of the Age of the Enlightenment upload new performances every Wednesday at 4pm for you to watch at home.